xyurt/httplite/README.md

 ## How It Works

 - Parses HTTP/1.x request or response line (method, path, version).
-- Iterates over headers with zero-copy pointer arithmetic.
+- Iterates over headers with zero-copy pointer arithmetic like a stream.
 - No dependencies, dynamic memory allocation or even the standart library.

 ## API